software-development-project-1/software-development-project-1.github.io/material/frontend-deployment.md

 VITE_BACKEND_URL=http://localhost:8080
 ```

+{: .highlight }

+> The `VITE_` prefix in the environment variable name is important, but otherwise you could also name the variable differently.

 Make sure that every `fetch` function call has the environment variable as the URL prefix.
 For example:

 ```js